metabuild/grobot/README.md

 Grobot consists of a server (the master) and agents that run on the remote target hosts (the bots).
 The master's role is to collect information from the bots, define jobs, schedule executions of those jobs, monitor and report on the status of the executions.

-### DEVELOPER SETUP
+##DEVELOPER SETUP
+###IDE
-It's not strictly required but you'll probably want to install SpringSource's STS.
+It's not strictly required but you'll probably want to install STS, SpringSource's Eclipse based IDE.
 Grobot makes extensive use of the Spring framework (IoC, WebMVC, ORM, JMS, and Integration) and is built with Gradle, all of which have excellent tooling support in STS.
 Again, not required but highly recommended.

+###Build
-From the root of the project, you can build everything by issuing a [$ ./gradlew clean build].
+From the root of the project, you can build everything by issuing:
+`$ ./gradlew clean build`

 This will download all of the dependencies from Maven Central, install them, and compile and test each component.

-### LICENSE
+## LICENSE
 Copyright 2012 Metabuild Software, LLC. (http://www.metabuild.org)

 Licensed under the Apache License, Version 2.0 (the "License");